slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'It’s not the mountain we conquer but ourselves.' -- Sir Edmund Hillary*

 <!--
+your personality type is not an excuse.

 The best years of your life are the ones in which you decide your problems are your own.
 You do not blame them on your mother, the ecology, or the president.
 You realize that you control your own destiny.

 I do an exercise called “fear-setting” at least once a quarter, often once a month.
 It is the most powerful exercise I do.
 “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
 In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
 In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
 Tim calls this exercise “Fear-Setting” and he uses it frequently.

-“Fear is the mind eater”
+Fear is the mind eater
 Reframe Fears as Fiction.
 In AA, they define fear as “False evidence appearing real”.
 Realize that on the other side of every fear is a stronger, more powerful, and more grounded man.
 Embrace the fear and achieve your dream life.